One DnD 2025 Class and Subclass Tier List Breakdown

 Bestial Soul (Level 6) – C- Tier* – This ability is pretty good for travel and it can be useful in combat, but this is really just an ability for traveling.

-Infectious Fury (Level 10) – C Tier – This can be powerful if the enemy fails their saving throw, but that’s a big if most of the time.
+Infectious Fury (Level 10) – D Tier – This can be powerful if the enemy fails their saving throw, but you can only do this proficiency bonus times per day making this not the most useful as you’ll realistically only successfully make this work a few times a day.

 Berserker